ishaansai/Ishaan_BlueStampPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LV171ZL6n2w?si=rpEOUrYEaxE-9ucd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
+- So far I have connected 4 servos to my Arduino.
+3 of my servos are loosely connected to the Arduino while one of them is connected to the Arduino and another part of my board.
+By using the Arduino coding platform, I connected the Arduino to my computer with a USB so that the code is implemented into my robotic arm.
+This code aligns the servos by turning them to a 90º position.
+- I have attached my Arduino to the board and the base of my robotic arm.
+To this base, I have attached a servo which connects to the Arduino.
+Additionally, there are 3 servos that are not attached to anything and are also connected to the Arduino.
+By connecting my Arduino to my laptop which has the written code, the servos are aligned by being turned to a 90º position.
+- Challenges that I will solve as I move on with my project: handling the loose servos, understanding what the code does in detail, understanding how the new servos will be useful to my robotic arm.
-- What your plan is to complete your project
+- My plan to complete this project:
+  After 2 more days (July 31) I will have completed my robotic arm.
+Then, for the rest of the week, I will work on brainstorming and implementing my own adjustments to my project.
+Finally, I will fix any pending issues and prepare for the final milestone.
 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.